 Fast Track for New Supervisors

-The four core modules include:
+The five core modules include:

-The key core of all effective leadership is the ability to communicate well and recognize that others may express themselves differently.
+The core of all effective leadership is the ability to communicate well and recognize that others may express themselves differently.
 Thinking with clarity, expressing those ideas, and sharing the information across audiences is the ultimate supervisor's tool.
 You will:

 - Learn what it means to be in your role as a supervisor at Virginia Tech.